karlnapf/shogun-wiki/Google-Summer-of-Code-2015-projects.md

 **[Mentors (and students) this year](GSoC_2015_mentors_students_)**

 # Projects
+**ALL** students will be required to document existing Shogun code on a weekly basis during GSoC.
+We need a list of all methods in Shogun, along with slim documentation on how to use them.
+Details to follow!

 ## Improving Shogun
 These are roughly ordered in our priority in them.
 Most of them *do not* focus on Machine Learning but rather on software engineering.